 Not only is the Werneke paper pointless, but worse, it adds to the errors and confusion in the literature, that in turn has adverse consequences for other researchers (see how relying on Werneke has confused Racz et al., above) and ordinary doctors trying to engage in sensible patient management of cases that they encounter.
 This paper just adds to the mass of erroneous facts and misinformed opinion and makes it more difficult to find that which is good.

 There are so many misconceived and incorrect presumptions and statements in this report that there is an embarrassment of choice about where to start one’s comments in order to help general readers understand how deeply flawed it is.

-Werneke et al. repeatedly fail to cite primary sources of key data (e.g. citing, in their introduction the references from Sun-Edlestein and Boyer (9, 10), which are themselves reviews, not original research, instead of the original sources relied on by those two papers (11, 12).
-NB I should know: I corresponded & spoke with & advised Boyer as he was preparing his paper.
-The same applies to references about hyperthermia, which are crucial to the validity of their paper (see below)
+Werneke et al. repeatedly fail to cite primary sources of key data (e.g. citing, the references from Sun-Edlestein and Boyer [19, 20], which are themselves reviews, not original research, instead of the original sources relied on by those two papers [21, 22].
+Writing a review that relies on other reviews is largely pointless: it can be regarded as a kind of plagiarism — if you are not critiquing the original data, you are not really writing a review at all.

-They describe their objective:
+They describe their objectives:

-… to test ‘four commonly held hypotheses’ regarding about [sic] the clinical features and aetiology of SS [1, 11], which have become established “textbook knowledge” despite their limited or partially biased evidence base.
+… to test ‘four commonly held hypotheses regarding about [sic] the clinical features and aetiology of SS [1, 11], which have become established “textbook knowledge” despite their limited or partially biased evidence base’.

 1: HC performs clinically better than SC and RC.